Pandapip1/nixpkgs/doc/stdenv/meta.chapter.md

 ### `license` {#var-meta-license}

 The license, or licenses, for the package.
 One from the attribute set defined in [`nixpkgs/lib/licenses.nix`](https://github.com/NixOS/nixpkgs/blob/master/lib/licenses.nix).
 At this moment using both a list of licenses and a single license is valid.
 If the license field is in the form of a list representation, then it means that parts of the package are licensed differently.
 Each license should preferably be referenced by their attribute.
-The non-list attribute value can also be a space delimited string representation of the contained attribute `shortNames` or `spdxIds`.
+The non-list attribute value can also be a space delimited string representation of the contained attribute `shortName`s, `spdxId`s, or `licenseId`s.
 The following are all valid examples:

 - Single license referenced by attribute (preferred) `lib.licenses.gpl3Only`.
 - Single license referenced by its attribute shortName (frowned upon) `"gpl3Only"`.